§ credential-schemas 0.1 Working Group Draft

 Property Description Type & Format Required or Optional Definition / Comments - IEEE Ontology PURL

-addressType Type of address, allowed values: placeOfBirth, primaryAddress, homeAddress, businessAddress, mailingAddress, previousAddress. string / enumeration required
+addressType Type of address, recommended values: placeOfBirth, primaryAddress, homeAddress, businessAddress, mailingAddress, previousAddress. string / enumeration required

 addressLine1 Address Line 1, usually the street address or major indication for the address. string optional